karincake/semprit/README.md

 # Semprit
 Is struct filler from various sources.
+Due to its nature as data parser, each process stops the moment it meets an error, and immediately return the error.